FarhadG/javascript-summons/README.md

   $ mocha filenameSpec.js
 ```

-Be sure to run this command in the `spec` directory.
+Be sure to run this command within the `spec` directory.

 ## Options